The Dynamic Duo: Understanding ADHD and Autism in Children and How to Best Support Them

 Understanding ADHD and Autism

-While there can be some overlap, ADHD and autism are two separate conditions, each with its own diagnostic criteria.
+While there can be some overlap, ADHD and autism are two separate conditions, each with its own unique diagnostic criteria.
 The signs and symptoms can also look vastly different in girls and boys.

 • Autism: Autism, or Autism Spectrum Disorder (ASD), involves difficulties with social interaction, communication, and repetitive behaviors.
 Autistic children may have trouble understanding social cues, express limited interests, and exhibit repetitive movements or behaviors.